 How many times have you heard the correction “turnout more” throughout your ballet journey so far?
-If I had a dollar for every time a teacher has said that to me, I’d have hundreds of dollars!
+For most dancers, lots!
 While turn out is an important part of good technique, I always found the problem was that no one really showed or explained to me what exercises you can do that will help improve and increase your turnout.

 This is exactly the reason I created Claudia Dean World - and more recently our Claudia Dean App - to help educate and empower all dancers with the knowledge they need to take their technique to the next level - and I’m proof that with the right guidance, exercises and motivation, improving your turnout is absolutely possible!
 We have just released a Turnout Goals Course on our Claudia Dean App so you can improve your turnout within 6 days 😍